-However, with the rise of social media, with active comparison, with indispensable content, and with even more defined exposure of unrealistic beauty, causations of BDD are forming through societal expectations and taught behaviour.
+However, with the rise of social media, active comparison, indispensable content, and with even more defined exposure to unrealistic beauty, causes of BDD are forming through societal expectations and taught behaviour.

-Trauma surrounding bullying and online trolling are prevalent motivators of negative body image, which if consistently exposed to, can deter mental health stability and outlooks.
+Trauma surrounding bullying and online trolling are prevalent motivators of negative body image, which if consistently exposed, can deter mental health stability and outlooks.

 Pressures around social media and the image that it reflects have also contributed to the materialisation of body dysmorphic disorder, as comparison can be easily done.

 As BDD is usually encountered by those with pre-existing susceptibilities of anxiety and OCD, such pressure is found to cause fixation on the obsessive comparison, increasing the development of BDD.

 Body dysmorphic disorder symptoms surround the negligence of or devalue of self-image and awareness.
 Such feelings can present themselves in many different ways, yet there are some common actions that reflect the negative outlooks caused by BDD.

 - Spending time in the mirror, looking at oneself and potentially looking at ways to change body image